thefrontside/bigtest/website/docs/interactors/4-matchers-assertions.md

 ---
-id: assertions-matchers
+id: matchers-assertions
-title: Assertions and Matchers
+title: Matchers and Assertions
 ---

+## Matchers

 ## Assertions

-Filters can be very convenient for finding matching UI elements, but where they really shine is in making assertions about what you expect your application to be showing.

 In the [Quick Start](/docs/interactors/#making-test-assertions) we briefly touched on the assertion methods that are available for all interactors - `exists()` and `absent()`.
 There is also `has()` which allows you pass in a filter as its argument.

 :::note
 These different assertion methods are equivalents of Jest's `expect` and Cypress' `should`.
 When refactoring your test with Interactors, you would replace those constructs with the interactors' assertion methods.
 :::

 In the case of a form with textfields, you would assert the placeholder against a textfield like this: